 TO Make the no-bake cheesecake:

-To start, add 16 ounces cream cheese (softened), 1 heaping 1/2 cup of powdered sugar (that’s been sifted) with a pinch of sea salt.
+Start by adding 16 ounces (softened) cream cheese, 1 heaping 1/2 cup of powdered sugar (that’s been sifted) with a pinch of sea salt into a mixing bowl.

 Next and 1 teaspoon pure vanilla extract into a large mixing bowl.